-Content marketing stories that caught our attention in october
+Content marketing stories that caught our attention

 Come October, we found some interesting stories doing the rounds that can just about shape up your digital marketing strategy for 2018.
 With just 2 months to go for a new year and new beginnings, it is a good time to think about what’s coming your way.
 Have a look